python/cpython/Doc/library/enum.rst

 on :class:`int`.
 The difference being :class:`IntFlag` members can be combined using the bitwise operators (&, \|, ^, ~) and the result is still an :class:`IntFlag` member.
-However, as the name implies, :class:`IntFlag` members also subclass :class:`int` and can be used wherever an :class:`int` is.
+However, as the name implies, :class:`IntFlag` members also subclass :class:`int` and can be used wherever an :class:`int` is used.
 Any operation on an :class:`IntFlag` member besides the bit-wise operations will lose the :class:`IntFlag` membership.

 .. versionadded:: 3.6